mapbender/mapbender/docs/workflows/requestresponse.md

 defined in the YAML configuration.

-The thus loaded entity of class Mapbender\\CoreBundle\\Entity\\Application is tagged with it's origin in the source attribute which is either Mapbender\\CoreBundle\\Entity\\Application::SOURCE_YAML or Mapbender\\CoreBundle\\Entity\\Application::SOURCE_DB.
+The thus loaded entity of class Mapbender\\CoreBundle\\Entity\\Application is tagged with its origin in the source attribute which is either Mapbender\\CoreBundle\\Entity\\Application::SOURCE_YAML or Mapbender\\CoreBundle\\Entity\\Application::SOURCE_DB.